nutratech/usda-sqlite/README.rst

     cd ../sql
     sqlite3 nutra.db

-NOTE: FOLLOW STEP 5 FROM INSIDE THE SQL SHELL
+NOTE: FOLLOW STEPS 5 and 6 FROM INSIDE THE SQL SHELL

 5. Create the tables, import the data, and save: